 The Labels determine what and how much information is displayed on activity blocks of the Gantt at any time.
-The Gantt color labels are useful to display potential problems in the schedule and to display the timing and status of the scheduled activities.
+The Gantt color labels are useful for displaying potential problems in the schedule and the timing and status of the scheduled activities.
 The Activity Display Options dialog can be accessed by clicking on the purple Labels button of the Gantt toolbar:

 Note: Tooltips must be enabled for the Tooltip text to be displayed.
 This can be done by clicking on the (Show Tool Tips) button of the Gantt toolbar.

-- Label: This button will open the Block Label Dialog which is used to specify the text to be displayed on the activity blocks of the Gantt chart.
+- Label: This button will open the Block Label Dialog, which is used to specify the text displayed on the Gantt chart's activity blocks.
 More information on how to customize the text displayed on the activity blocks can be found here.

 - Labels to use in the Gantt

 - The single Block Label: When this is selected, the text appearing on the activity block will correspond to the text that is defined under the Label window of the Block Label Dialog.

 - Individual Segment Labels, each drawn on its own Segment: When this is selected, the text appearing on the activity block will correspond to the text defined under the Label window of each segment type's dialog box.
 To define the text to appear in each segment type, click on the Segment Type box of the corresponding segment.